mmistakes/minimal-mistakes/_posts/2018-11-3-Argus-a-systemtray-app-made-with-Powershell.md

 Hi!

-This blog post is about one of the projects i'm most proud of!
+This blog-post is about one of the projects i'm most proud of!
 The development of "Argus" started around March of 2018.
+This project grew whilst working on it.
+I have tried to structure this blog-post as best as i could.
+Here goes ...

+## The birth of the idea
 One part of my job is being part of the help desk.
 When called by a customer or colleague, i usually ask for their computer-name.
-Most users tend to not know the name by heart (com'on guys!) or have a hard time figuring out where to find it.
+Most users tend to not know the name by heart (*com'on guys!)* or have a hard time figuring out where to find it.
 With the deployment of Windows 10 this became even more prevalent.

-## The birth of the idea
 So one day i was reading r/Powershell over at Reddit and i found  [this](https://www.reddit.com/r/PowerShell/comments/8ovw38/_/e06kepd/) post.

-A user linked to a script over at Microsoft's script gallery.
-I took a look and the screenshot kinda gave me the idea to build this for our users.
+A user named *Lee_Dailey* linked to a script over at the Microsoft's script gallery.
+I took a look and the screenshot kinda gave me the idea to build this for our end-users.

 ![enter image description here](https://i1.gallery.technet.s-msft.com/windows-powershell-system-792a1db9/image/file/181340/1/untitled.png)

 This would make things SO much easier to explain to them.

 ## Oh oh, XAML (WPF)
 When opening the script, i found out that the GUI was in XAML-format.
 So it used the Windows Presentation Framework or WPF in short.
 When i first started with Powerhell GUI's i had came a cross WPF but I had never used this before and had always skipped past it because i always use PS Studio.